carboxylman/stackdb/doc/user-guide.md

 ### Xen Driver ###

 The Xen driver allows you to attach to a Xen VM.
-In this case, your StackDB programs run in Domain 0, and they attach to other Xen VMs as necessary using Xen libraries (libxc, primarily).
+In this case, your Stackdb programs run in Domain 0, and they attach to other Xen VMs as necessary using Xen libraries (libxc, primarily).
 This driver provides different memory access mechanisms (available at runtime, depending on the ./configure options you supplied when building).